-If a young child harms another child in our care (e.g. biting) we inform both sets of parents immediately and record this in the Minor Incident Folder for dealing with aggressive play.
+If a young child harms another child in our care (e.g. biting) we inform both sets of parents and make a file note.
 We recognise that young children often engage in play that has an aggressive theme, such as superhero and weapon play.
 Such play is not necessarily a precursor to hurtful behaviour or bullying, even if a child appears preoccupied with its aggressive theme, although the child's behaviour may be inconsiderate and need addressing.
 If necessary, the Headteacher will support the Head of EYFS to maintain a consistent approach throughout the school.
 We recognise that themes in fantasy play often refer to 'goodies' and 'baddies' and as such offer opportunities for us to explore concepts of right and wrong.
 We are aware of the importance of tuning in to the content of children's fantasy play, perhaps to suggest alternative strategies for heroes and heroines, encouraging empathy and lateral thinking to explore alternative scenarios and strategies for conflict resolution.

-7.4.
+6.4.
 KS1 and KS2